Off the Grid, a highly popular Bay Area food truck gathering, might set up shop in Menlo Park this year.

 The organization has applied for a use permit to operate in the Caltrain parking lot at the corner of Merrill Street and Ravenswood Avenue.

 If the permit is approved, eight to 12 food trucks would convene on Wednesday nights from 5 to 9 p.m. by the Caltrain station, with live music from 6 to 8 p.m.
-Food vendors would rotate every week, bringing new faces and food — but no alcohol — to the market.
+Food vendors would rotate every week, bringing new faces and food to the market, but no alcohol.

 Off the Grid currently coordinates 25 weekly markets, from San Francisco and Berkeley to Hayward and San Mateo.
 Many operate in parking lots or city gathering places, but this spring the city of Belmont approved an application for the mobile food truck extravaganza to take place on Monday evenings in that city's Caltrain parking lot.

 "We were looking at other opportunities, and Menlo Park became tangible because the location is highly under-utilized," said Ben Himlan, Off the Grid's director for business development, about the organization's decision to expand.
 "And we were interested in going further down the Peninsula."

 Food trucks became a contentious topic in Menlo Park in 2012 when the City Council floated a proposal to bring them to the city's downtown area.
 The idea met strong opposition from local business owners and residents.